5675sp/tutorials/Driverless AI/natural-language-processing-sentiment-analysis /natural-language-processing-sentiment-analysis.md

           - Make sure this setting is set to **Classification**
      -  **Reproducible**: This button allows you to build an experiment with a random seed and get reproducible results.
 If this is disabled (default), the results will vary between runs.
           - Don't enable this setting
-     -   **Enable GPUs**: Specify whether to enable GPUs.
+     -   **GPUS Enable**: Specify whether to enable GPUs.
 (Note that this option is ignored on CPU-only systems.)
           - Make sure this setting is enable

-We selected the above settings to generate a model quickly with sufficient accuracy in the H2O Driverless AI Test Drive environment.
+We selected the above settings to generate a model with sufficient accuracy in the **H2O Driverless AI Test Drive environment**.
 At this point, your experiment pre-view page should similarly look as follows:

 ![final-experiment-launch](assets/final-experiment-launch.jpg)

 The amount of time this experiment will take to complete will depend on on the memory, availability of GPU in a system, and the expert settings a user might select.
 If the system does not have a GPU, it might run for a longer time.
-You can Launch the Experiment and wait for it to finish, or you can access a pre-build version in the **Experiment*** section.
+You can Launch the Experiment and wait for it to finish, or you can access a pre-build version in the **Experiment** section.
 After discussing few NLP concepts in the upcoming two tasks, we will discuss how to access this pre-built experiment right before analyzing its performance.

 ### Resources